jlming6/code-guides/README.md

 For every language, there will be two sections:

 - Code Style: How to write beautiful, easy-understanding, maintainable code.
-- Code Guide: Language tips, trips, tricks.
+- Code Guide: Language tips, traps, tricks.

 ## Why use markdown and host in Github